 Almost most people from time to time seek to avoid the pain of assuming responsibility for their own problems.

-When I started working at the VA medical center, I became dedicated to my work and my own education than most of my fellow coworkers that I found myself working much longer hours than they are.
+When I started working at the medical center, I became dedicated to my work and my own education than most of my fellow coworkers that I found myself working much longer hours than they are.

 As a result, I would watch my fellow coworkers leave the lab at four-thirty each afternoon for their homes, while I was still working in the lab up to nine o’clock at night.